Applying For A License - As Easy As 1-2-3

 The draw in Colorado is awarded on a point system.
-Those with the highest number of points get preference on the license of their choice.
+Those with the highest number of points get preference on the license of their choice for that species.
 If you are applying for a license as part of a group, the group’s ranking in the draw will be based on the member with the fewest number of points.

 How Much Is This Going To Cost?

 In addition to the cost of the license, anyone between the ages of 18–64 is required to purchase a Habitat Stamp.
-If the Habitat Stamp is purchased concurrently with the license, the cost is $5 and is required with the first 2 licenses purchased.
-A lifetime habitat stamp is available for $200.
-(Just a note: your license will not be mailed until you purchase a Habitat Stamp, so it’s a good idea to purchase it at the same time you apply for your license.
-There’s even a check box on the application to help you with this.)
+If the Habitat Stamp is purchased concurrently with the license, the cost is $10.13 and is required with the licenses purchased.
+A lifetime habitat stamp is available for $304.11.

-Refer to the Big Game Brochure for the application deadline and Mark Your Calendar!
+Refer to the Big Game Brochure (Folleto de Regulación de Caza Mayor) for the application deadline and Mark Your Calendar!

-Once you mail or submit your application, the waiting begins.
+Once you submit your application, the waiting begins.
 But how long do you have to wait?
-Licenses for successful applicants are mailed mid June.
-If you’re unsuccessful, refunds for elk licenses will be in the mail between end of May and the beginning of June.
+Licenses for successful applicants are mailed mid-June.
+If you’re unsuccessful, refunds for elk licenses will be in the mail around July.

 “Ugh!
 This sounds complicated" he said.
 "Can I give you my information and you can just apply for me?”

 “Dad", I replied, "It’s real simple.
 Just go online and fill out the application.
 You can’t make a mistake.
 Here’s the hunt code . . ."